pinobatch/nrom-template/README.md

 * [NESdev Wiki] and forum contributors
 * [FCEUX] team
 * Joe Parsell (Memblers) for getting me into NESdev in the first place
-* Jeremy Chadwick (koitsu) for more code organization tips
+* Jeremy Chadwick (koitsu) for code organization tips
+* Matt Hughson and Fiskbit for config feedback
 * Greg Caldwell of Retrotainment Games for testing the Windows instructions